Learn more about our featured products below.

 It’s that time of year when dogs and cats start shedding.
 Furminators are AMAZING.
 No other brush is as effective at removing undercoat.
 Furminators also work on both long and short haired dogs and cats.
 Brandon, one of our Assistants, loves the Furrminators: “Once you own a Furminator, you will never have to buy another brush.”

 Softpaws are a great alternative to declawing your cat.
 What are they?
 Soft paws are rubber caps that are glued onto a cat’s nail (also available for dogs) that prevent scratching damage.
 They are available in many sizes and colors.
 The technicians will be happy to demonstrate how easy they are to apply.
-Dr. Alpert uses these for her cat Ahsoka to prevent her from clawing furniture and woodwork–and her small children.
+Dr. Knight uses these for her cat Ahsoka to prevent her from clawing furniture and woodwork–and her small children.
 Recently, Ahsoka had pink glitter softpaws and she loves the snazzy look!

 If your pet is easily frightened by the fireworks or just anxious, this line of products may be for you.
 Feliway is a pheromone that calms cats and comes in a spray or in an electric diffuser that emits a steady flow of pheromones.
 DAP or Adaptil is a pheromone that helps dogs relax and is available in a diffuser, spray, or a slow-release collar.
 Colleen, one of our kennel attendants, uses Feliway for her cat Julius to settle him in a stressful situation like moving.